-LPS aims to close the gap between logical and imperative computer languages.
-The logic of LPS is model generation – performing actions to make goals of the logical form if antecedent then consequent true.
-Model generation serves as a global imperative – generating commands to make consequents true whenever antecedents become true.
+LPS aims to close the gap between logical and imperative computer languages, by performing actions to generate models to make goals of the logical form if antecedent then consequent true.
+Model generation serves as a global imperative, which generates commands to make consequents true whenever antecedents become true.

 LPS also includes beliefs of the logical form conclusion if conditions.
-In addition to their logical interpretation, beliefs also have an imperative interpretation as procedures, which decompose problems of determining whether a conclusion is true or of making a conclusion true, to the sub-problems of determining or making the conditions true.
+In addition to their logical interpretation, beliefs also have an imperative interpretation as procedures, which make or determine whether a conclusion is true by making or determining whether the conditions are true.